-Recitation is an excellent way to develop attention skills-and will most likely help their schoolwork.
+I have always found recitation to be an excellent way to develop attention skills - which, of course, helps in their schoolwork.

 Give your children regular challenges and rewards.

 Most of the rewards in the freedom<->responsibility dynamic should be intrinsic, rather than extrinsic.
 That is, give freedoms for responsibility, avoid the 'buying their childhood' syndrome.
 Tie freedoms with responsibilities creatively.
 Don't forget to be gracious.
 Do not fail to be firm.
 Grant greater and greater freedom to greater and greater responsibility-and in specific, age-appropriate terms.